jakemath/divop.io/README.md

 bash run.sh
 ```

-The API exposes various endpoints related to this computing topic
+The API suite exposes a couple of useful and/or interesting endpoints for computing.

 ## REST Endpoints
 ### Uniform Random Number Generator `/generate/{size}`